Mclnol16/UoSDataSci/README.md

 repository as the course proceeds.
 For students enrolled in the course, addtional material such as the official class syllabus, readings, etc. will be posted on the learning management system (D2L) for the course.

+### Repository Contents

+The contents of this repository are
+* a folder with files for a generic syllabus
+* a folder with files for the guidelines for a course project
+* a folder with code relevant to implementing and applying the data science workflow

 To obtain the files from this repository, you can either clone the repo or download the files directly.
 To download, simply click the **Clone or download** button and then select **Download zip**.
 To clone the repo you must have [git](https://git-scm.com/) installed; information on this can be found below.
 With git installed, use the command (in your terminal or command window)